Research Tracks and Training Locations

 Applicants have the opportunity to rank interest in individual research areas on the Application Form.
 Every effort will be made to match you to your preference, but it is not guaranteed.

 Some students will have experiences in basic scientific techniques, experimental design and statistical analysis.
 Students may run imaging data analysis for PET data, MRI data or functional MRI data by using the latest imaging processing packages such as SPM, FreeSurfer, etc. Other experiences will include public health, psychology, and epidemiology.
+Students in clinical track will have exposure to clinical care in neurodegenerative conditions as well as introduction to clinical research techniques.

 Hands-on instruction provided in basic scientific techniques, which may include solution preparation, pipetting, microscopy, centrifugation, cell culture, and experimental design and analysis.
 These techniques will be taught in the context of the students’ participation in ongoing research projects and protocols that can be completed during the program, with oversight by faculty at each participating facility.